laboon/ebook/text/98_glossary_of_terms.md

 # Glossary of Terms

+__TUF__: See __Test-Unfriendly Function__.

+__TUC__: See __Test-Unfriendly Construct__.

+__Test-Unfriendly Function__: A functional aspect of a program which is difficult to test, such as communicating over a network or writing to disk.

+__Test-Unfriendly Construct__: A part of the structure of the code which is difficult to test, such as a constructor, finalizer, or private method.

+__Seam__: A place in the codebase where you can modify behavior without modifying the code itself.

 __Stochastic Testing__: Testing a system through the use of randomized inputs.
 These inputs do not have to be entirely random; for example, they can be a probability distribution of values or generated strings.
 Also called __monkey testing__.

 __Monkey Testing__: Another term for __stochastic testing__.